bluccino/tool-pimp/README.md

 ```

 Since `activate` defines also the `deactivate` function, this command pimps
-also `deactivate` in order to source the `@my-env/bin/cleanup` script, which is
+also `deactivate` in order to source the `@my-env/bin/cleanup.sh` script, which is
-ignored wthout error report if missing.
+ignored wthout error if missing.
 All in all we require pimp to do also
 the second action.

 ~~~